-In City of Darwin, there are more younger workers (15 to 44 years) than older workers (45 year and over) in the local worker population.
+In City of Darwin, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in All industries.

 The Age Structure of an industry's local workers is a key component to understanding the role and function of that industry in City of Darwin.
 It is an indicator of the age of the industry and how long it has been established in the area, as well as the possible challenges in expanding that industry in the future.